abdelrahmanHSalama/ibtesama-dashboard/README.md

 ### 🗓️ Appointments Management:

-⬤ In Progress.
+⬤ Completed - Needs Polishing.

-- View all appointments with filtering by date, patient, doctor, and status.
+- View all appointments with filtering by date, patient, doctor, and status (Filtering Still Not Implemented).
 - Create new appointments with the following info:
   - Patient info.
   - Doctor info.